Craniopharyngiomas are benign brain tumours (not a cancer). They can affect children and adults.

 You usually have radiotherapy after surgery.
-This tries to stop the tumour from coming back.
-For very small tumours you might have stereotactic (targeted) radiotherapy.
+This is to try to stop the tumour from coming back.
+You might also have radiotherapy if the tumour comes back.

 Coping with craniopharyngioma

 Coping with a diagnosis of a brain tumour can be difficult, both practically and emotionally.
-It can be especially difficult if you have a rare brain tumour.
-Being well informed about your tumour and its treatment can make it easier to make decisions and cope with what happens.
+It can be especially difficult when you have a rare tumour.
+Being well informed about the type of tumour you have, and its treatment can make it easier to cope.

 Research and clinical trials